What is value added and how is it calculated? Value added refers ... | Study Prep in Pearson+

 1

-Understand the concept of value added: Value added refers to the additional value created by a company through its production process.
-It is the difference between the revenue generated from selling goods or services and the cost of goods and services purchased from other firms (inputs).
+Understand the concept of value added: Value added represents the economic value a company creates by transforming raw materials and services purchased from other firms into finished goods or services.
+It is a measure of the company's contribution to the production process.

-Identify the formula for calculating value added: Value Added = Net Sales - Cost of Goods and Services Purchased from Other Firms.
+Identify the formula for calculating value added: Value added is calculated as the difference between a company's net sales (total revenue from goods or services sold) and the cost of goods and services purchased from other firms.

-Break down the components of the formula: Net Sales refers to the total revenue from sales after deducting any returns, allowances, or discounts.
-Cost of Goods and Services Purchased from Other Firms includes the expenses incurred for raw materials, outsourced services, or other inputs not produced internally.
+Break down the components: Net sales are the total revenue generated from sales after deducting returns, allowances, and discounts.
+The cost of goods and services purchased from other firms includes expenses for raw materials, outsourced services, and other inputs acquired externally.

-Apply the formula: Subtract the total cost of goods and services purchased from other firms from the net sales to determine the value added by the company.
+Apply the formula: Subtract the cost of goods and services purchased from other firms from the net sales to determine the value added.
+The formula can be expressed as:

-Interpret the result: The calculated value added represents the economic value the company has created through its operations, which can be distributed to stakeholders such as employees (wages), shareholders (profits), and the government (taxes).
+Interpret the result: The calculated value added reflects the company's ability to generate economic value through its operations, which can be used to assess its efficiency and contribution to the economy.

 Watch next